 Aren’t habit, custom and tradition marvellously labour-saving devices?!
 It doesn’t matter how rational we might seek to be when making a decision that we have time to ponder; during the course of a day, we each have to make hundreds of decisions about small things.
 Because we lead busy lives, it is inevitable that we will make some of these decisions without thinking about them at all, thus making use of some of the behavioural shortcuts that are an essential and useful aspect of human nature.
-As the first of three articles (first published in The Practising Midwife journal in 2008 and now shared here for a wider audience) that seek to explore a few of the issues around what some midwives call the WADI (‘we’ve always done it that way’), syndrome, this one looks at some of the advantages and disadvantages of traditions, customs and habits.
+As the first of three articles (first published in 2008 and now shared here for a wider audience) that seek to explore a few of the issues around what some midwives call the WADI (‘we’ve always done it that way’), syndrome, this one looks at some of the advantages and disadvantages of traditions, customs and habits.

 Let’s start by defining a habit as a behaviour pattern which has become repeated so frequently that it has become nearly or completely involuntary.
 In other words, a habit is something we do without thinking about it.
 Habits can include anything from the way someone might flick her head to adjust her hair to the three sentences that we say each time we give a particular leaflet out to a pregnant woman.
 Many of the hand skills that we use frequently become habitual; when is the last time you stopped to think about how to do something that you do regularly, like chopping a carrot, driving round a corner or rubbing a labouring woman’s sacrum?